deklaus/OpenValveControl/Hardware/README.md

-# This folder contains the hardware
+# This folder contains the schematics and hardware description

-- Actually, the prototype is built using a breadboard.
+- [x] A working sample is running using a breadboard.
-- A first layout is ready (10 samples will be ordered in Oct 2023)
+- [x] A first layout is ready (10 samples will be ordered in Oct 2023)
+- [ ] Prototype built into housing
+- [ ] Testing under real conditions

 ## Block diagram
 - insert schematic picture here -